Osteoporosis Awareness Month

 - A cigarette smoker or excessive alcohol drinker?

-- Taking thyroid medication or steroid-based drugs for asthma, arthritis
+- Taking thyroid medication or steroid-based drugs for asthma, arthritis or cancer?

 Do you have…